-Georgia Public Broadcasting's investment in capital assets as of June 30, 2013, amounts to \$67,129,768 which--with accumulated depreciation of \$58,364,456--leaves a net book value of \$8,765,312.
+Georgia Public Broadcasting's investment in capital assets as of June 30, 2014, amounts to \$65,771,778 which--with accumulated depreciation of \$61,088,320--leaves a net book value of \$4,683,458.
 This investment in capital assets includes land, buildings and equipment.
-The actual depreciation charges for the year totaled \$6,838,480.
-The Georgia Public Telecommunications Commission entered into a forty year intergovernmental agreement with the Board of Regents effective July 1, 2012.
+The actual depreciation charges for the year totaled \$5,917,817.
+The Georgia Public Telecommunications Commission entered into a forty-year intergovernmental agreement with the Board of Regents effective July 1, 2012.
 The Commission transferred other property and equipment at its headquarters location and the WJSP tower site to the Board of Regents.
-This transfer was required to obtain the use of general obligation bonds sold in the Board of Regents name on behalf of the Commission.
-The Commission, an authority created after 1967, cannot have bonds sold in its name.
-This transfer is included as a decrease to the Commission's assets of \$17,793,930.
-The Commission also received donated assets from the Public Broadcasting Service of \$24,989.
+This transfer is required to obtain the use of general obligation bonds sold in the Board of Regents name on behalf of the Commission.
+The Commission, an authority created after 1967, cannot have bonds sold on its behalf.
+This transfer is included as a decrease to the Commission's assets of \$1,170,026.